DoubleHelixApp/DoubleHelix/docs/reference-genome.md

 - Using MD5 of sequences
 - Using lengths of sequences

-MD5 indicates an MD5 string calculated in a reliable way (that account for case-differences inside the sequence) and is the preferred way and lengths are used only as a fallback when MD5s are not available.
-Unfortunately, despite MD5 of sequences being part of the [SAM specification standard]() they are not mandatory.
+MD5 indicates an MD5 string calculated in a reliable way (that account for case-differences inside the sequence) over the content of a sequence.
+The procedure to calculate the MD5 is described at page 6 of the SAM standard.
+An MD5 is able to identify unequivocally a specific sequence and it's the preferred method to find a reference.
+If MD5 of the reference sequences are available it's easy to find the reference looking in the meta-data list of reference genomes that WGSE-NG maintain.
+Lengths are used only as a fallback when MD5s are not available.
+Unfortunately, this situation is the most common one.
+Despite MD5 of sequences being part of the SAM specification standard they are not mandatory.
 Most alignment-map files won't have this field populated.

 The lenghts indicate the length of the sequences expressed in base-pair.
-The lengths itself cannot identify reliably a single sequence as it's totally possible (and happening in practices) to have the same lengths for sequences having a completely different content.
-What's surely more reliable is to use the whole set of sequences to identify a reference.
-The set of the lengths contained in a reference happens to be pretty unique for each reference, and it's the current way used by WGSE-NG to identify a reference.
-It's still possible that two references have a perfectly identical set of lengths having a different content.
+A length itself cannot reliably identify a sequence as it's totally possible (and happening in practices) to have the same lengths for sequences having a completely different content (and hence a different MD5).
+What's more reliable is to use the whole set of sequences to identify a reference.
+The sequence of lengths contained in a reference is pretty unique for each reference, and it's the current way used by WGSE-NG to identify a reference when the MD5 are not available.
+It's still possible that two references have a perfectly identical set of lengths having a different sequence of MD5s.
 In this case, if the alignment-map file was associated by WGSE-NG to a reference falling in this situation, WGSE-NG will present a choice to the user.
 Since it's impossible to reliably determine which reference was used without other information, the user have to choose which reference it's the correct one.

-TODO: Ambiguous lengths sequences:
+This is a list of ambiguous lengths sequences (will be updated at every commit):
 :1) https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/analysisSet/hg38.analysisSet.fa.gz
 :1) https://ftp.ncbi.nlm.nih.gov/genomes/archive/old_genbank/Eukaryotes/vertebrates_mammals/Homo_sapiens/GRCh38/seqs_for_alignment_pipelines/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz
 :2) https://ftp.ensembl.org/pub/release-55/fasta/homo_sapiens/dna/Homo_sapiens.GRCh37.55.dna.toplevel.fa.gz